 That particular moment had certain leaders, people like the revered Stuart Hall, who were pivotal in creating a space for critical thinking and for producing art.
 There were spaces and people who were indifferent and not as supportive and so you needed to force the hand to a certain degree.
 Being in Sankofa Film allowed you to make such interventions and to be really active in creating change and raising important issues.

 IJThere is a translation that I am always interested in making.
 I want to make a work that may have intellectual ideas that are embedded in cultural and artistic theory such as the work that you mention, but I also want to transcend them.
 And transcending those ideas means to try and grapple with the possibility of the work being seen by as wide an audience as possible, but without trying to make theory reductive and to simplify it in any way.
 The challenge is to make a work that brings spectators to see it and speaks to an audience, and at the same time gets one to think about the issues the work raises.
 It is a slippery activity but a rewarding artistic endeavour.
 It is always a challenge.

 I think in a work like Looking for Langston, it is beautiful enough to attract a wide audience but at the same time it retains its integrity in terms of its political and cultural ideas.
 Of course it is a work about black gay desire and there had not been many works about that subject matter.
 So it took a long time to research for and make a work like that—a work that for me would feel successful in terms of communicating those themes.

-A work like Playtime is a challenging work and perhaps it is too early to say if it succeeded in doing what I wanted it to do, which is to transmit certain ideas and impact an audience enough for them to leave and still think about the issues the piece has raised.
+IJA work like Playtime is a challenging work and perhaps it is too early to say if it succeeded in doing what I wanted it to do, which is to transmit certain ideas and impact an audience enough for them to leave and still think about the issues the piece has raised.

 When we showed the work at Victoria Miro Gallery in London, it had a huge number of people who came to see it—around 6000 visitors in total.
 The numbers were more like museum numbers.
 We are showing the piece not only in Singapore, but also it will premiere in Manila, Philippines at the Museum of Contemporary Art and Design.
 The film will have a particular interest and impact in the Manila community, as one of the main actors is the celebrated Filipino actress Mercedes Cabral.

 IJYes, that's right.
 She is also coming to Manila with me as she is from the Philippines and has always wanted to meet Mercedes Cabral, the actress who tells her incredibly moving story.
 It will be an interesting encounter as this is rather an unusual thing to take place in the Filipino context.
 As we know, there are rather defined divisions in society in the Philippines.
 It isn't unusual there to have maids, as in several other places of course, but this class system is very prevalent there.

 It is also important if you make a work that it reflects on your own context.
 In Playtime, I was self-reflexive and not trying to pretend that I am above the subject because I am always implicated in it.

 IJThe choreographic element of my works is predicated on the idea of an annotational structure like in a musical score.
 Questions of movement and rhythm and how you construct narration are closely connected to these patterns of dance choreography.

 In Vagabondia, the dancer is a trickster figure inhabiting a unique architectural and cultural space—Sir John Soane Museum in London.
 He creates an unusual relationship with the collection exhibited by transgressing a space where he wouldn't ordinarily be, and by moving in such a way that is completely unlike how one tends to move through a museum or art institution.